 Which honestly didn’t go super well, and while it was a great time killer, it wasn’t all that great of an activity.
 But, they had fun, even if we now can’t put the armor back on the dolls.

-After my debacle with the TERRIBLE LAUNDRY DISEASE I decided to ease into school and we read Sunday School (affiliate link), and continued to add onto our chart.
+After my debacle with the Terrible Laundry Disease I decided to ease into school and we read (Future Ticia 2022 somehow the book I linked to seems to be gone, so another book series I like) Gigi, God’s Little Princess and Will, God’s Mighty Warrior and continued to add onto our chart.
 Then we made a scroll.

 I made a ridiculously strong pot of tea (3 bags for that pan), and we soaked the paper in it for a minute or two.
 They take about an hour or so to dry.
 Meanwhile, they colored their popsicle sticks, and when it was all dry they wrote their advice for being a knight, and we rolled up their scrolls to be played with.

-Next, we read Princess Grace and the Little Lost Kitten (affiliate link), added more to our chart, and then I told them all to find some stuffed animals, and we spent a fun time at the rock park finding our lost toys.
+Next, we read Princess Grace and the Little Lost Kitten, added more to our chart, and then I told them all to find some stuffed animals, and we spent a fun time at the rock park finding our lost toys.

-It was wildly successful, and we played a couple of rounds of it before I turned them loose to run around while I just say there and concentrated on not being sick.
+It was wildly successful, and we played a couple of rounds of it before I turned them loose to run around while I just sat there and concentrated on not being sick.
 It is incredibly hard to be sick when you’re kids aren’t.
-They don’t want you to rest.
+They don’t want to rest anymore.

-It was a great lesson in perseverance for Batman, who couldn’t find his dolly no matter how he looked, or that’s what he was trying to play like………
+It was a great lesson in perseverance for Batman, who couldn’t find his dolly no matter how hard he looked, or that’s what he was trying to play like…

-Finally we finished it all off with a bit of copywork and matching.
-The kids enjoyed figuring out the armor of God, and didn’t grumble excessively about the copywork, even if it’s not their favorite thing (click on the picture below to grab the copywork).
+Finally, we finished it all off with a bit of coypwork and matching.
+The kids enjoyed figuring out the armor of God and didn’t grumble excessively about the copywork, even if it’s not their favorite thing.